After identifying the general market trend, you want to look for the leading sectors.

 Why?

-Again, it all comes down to trying to maximize the odds.
+It all comes down to maximizing the odds.
 Ask yourself: would you buy shares of a newspaper company in this day and age?
 Most likely not.
-Few people read news physically.
-Most happen online.
+Few people read the news physically.
+Most of it happens online.

 Instead of a growing market, you have a shrinking one.
-Naturally, the demand goes down.
-It’s harder to find and keep customers.
-Employees are less likely to join an old, boring industry.
+Naturally, demand goes down.
+It becomes harder to find and keep customers.
+Employees are less likely to join an old, stagnant industry.

-The polar opposite would be social media companies.
-These were big winners of the last decade.
+The opposite would be social media companies.
+These were the big winners of the last decade.
 Meta’s Facebook and Instagram come to mind.
-They are the clear winners here.
-They spread like wildfire.
+They were clear winners and spread rapidly.

-But there were a few promising ones back then as well, like Snapchat or Pinterest.
+But there were a few promising ones back then as well, like Snapchat and Pinterest.
 Both lost their way over time.

 No trend lasts forever.

 Some industry trends last longer, some shorter.
-We’ve seen it time and time again.
+We’ve seen this again and again.

-Mega trends are long-term shifts that reshape industries, like railroads, the internet, mobile, and now AI.
+Mega trends are long-term shifts that reshape industries.
+Think railroads, the internet, mobile, and now AI.

-Boom and bust trends are short-lived spikes followed by sharp declines, seen in things like SPACs and meme stocks.
+Boom and bust trends are short-lived spikes followed by sharp declines.
+Examples include SPACs and meme stocks.

-Cyclical trends move in waves tied to the economy, such as oil and gas, which rise and fall with changes in demand and growth.
+Cyclical trends move in waves tied to the economy.
+Oil and gas are a good example, rising and falling with demand and economic growth.

-As we’ve seen above, the steeper the trend, the shorter it lasts.
+As we’ve seen above, the steeper the trend, the shorter it tends to last.

-And you want the entire industry to do well.
-If all companies are down except for one, it’s often a sign the industry is past its peak or about to turn down.
+Ideally, you want the entire industry to do well.
+If all companies are down except for one, it’s often a sign that the industry has peaked or is about to decline.

-You know a leading industry is like a rising tide that lifts all boats.
-Yes, not everyone benefits equally.
+A leading industry is like a rising tide that lifts all boats.
+Not everyone benefits equally, but the overall direction matters.

 Bonus Tip: You can check the leading sectors here.